clearlinux/clear-linux-documentation/source/guides/stacks/dlrs/dlrs.rst

 .. important::

-   To take advantage of the Intel® AVX-512 and VNNI functionality with the Deep Learning Reference Stack, you must use the following hardware:
+   To take advantage of the Intel® AVX-512 and VNNI functionality (including the MKL-DNN releases)  with the Deep Learning Reference Stack, you must use the following hardware:

    * Intel® AVX-512 images require an Intel® Xeon® Scalable Platform